 Specify your own ranges manually via the Edit Memory Access dialog box.
-To open this dialog box, choose New to specify a new memory range, or select a memory zone and choose Edit to modify it.
-For more information, see Edit Memory Access dialog box, page 178.
+To open this dialog box, click New to specify a new memory address range, or select an existing memory address range and choose Edit to modify it.
+For more information, see Edit Memory Access dialog box, page 170.